 Kristine grew up with a gray tuxedo tabby named Pepper, border collie mixes named Indie (a Hurricane Katrina rescue) and Pearl, and two snakes named Pinky and Arrow.
 She is a self-proclaimed “dog loving cat person.”
 Her background in journalism, filmmaking, marketing, and community outreach aptly reflects her love for storytelling and advocacy, and as Development Associate, she loves using these skills to engage with Cat Town supporters and champion the impactful work this organization does.

 A Bay Area native with a B.A. in Communication and International Relations from UC Davis, Kristine has worked as a marketing and content manager in tech, and a director, producer, and photographer for short documentaries and music videos.
 She once owned a wedding photography business, and also performed and taught with San Jose Taiko from 2016-2024.
-Kristine currently lives in Oakland with a pitty puppy named Charlie (Charlize Theron), and spends her free time kickboxing, climbing, painting, or planning her next trip to the Monterey Bay Aquarium.
+Kristine currently lives in Oakland with a pitty puppy named Charlie (Charlize Theron), and spends her free time kickboxing, painting, practicing yoga, or planning her next trip to the Monterey Bay Aquarium.
 She anticipates a Cat Town adoption in her future.

 Photo by Nicole Dial